 Lower nutrients for non-planted tanks and reef tanks

-Keep nutrient levels low by doing lots of partial water changes to lower nitrate levels and add phosphate removing media to the filter.
+Keep nutrient levels low by doing lots of partial water changes to lower nitrate and phosphate levels and add phosphate removing media to the filter.
 If running a reef tank use reverse osmosis water instead of tap water.

 Increase fertilisation for planted tanks

 Ensure the aquatic plants have enough nutrients to be strong and healthy enough to fight algae naturally, so this time actually add nitrates and phosphates with a good brand of complete plant fertiliser.
 Change the water regularly, brush off and suck out as much algae as you can, and ensure there is good filter circulation and consistent levels of CO2.